-When it comes to your home, there are any number of issues that can cause extensive and costly damages.
-However, one of the leading causes of homeowners claims is water damage, which often results in costly repairs.
-Water damage to your home can occur due to a range of plumbing problems, from burst pipes to faulty sump pumps, which can damage your floors, seep into walls, destroy drywall and may even result in mold and mildew issues over the long term.
-And while your homeowners insurance policy will generally cover certain kinds of plumbing damage, what exactly is covered can vary, at times significantly, from one insurance company to the next.
-Given that plumbing problems are a common cause of homeowners insurance claims, it can be helpful to know what may or may not be covered by your homeowners insurance policy.
+One of the leading causes of homeowners insurance claims is water damage, which often results in costly repairs.
+Water damage to your home can occur due to a range of plumbing problems, from burst pipes to faulty sump pumps.
+While a homeowners insurance policy will generally cover certain kinds of plumbing damage, exact coverage varies.
+It can be helpful to know what plumbing issues may or may not be covered before disaster strikes.

 Does my home insurance policy cover plumbing?

-Plumbing damage repairs and expenses are often covered with the following coverage options:
+Plumbing damage repairs and expenses often fall within the following coverage categories:

-- Property coverage: Any personal property in your home that is damaged by sudden and accidental water losses will be replaced up to your policy’s limit with this type of coverage.
-For example, if a pipe bursts and damages your laptop, property coverage would pay for its replacement.
+- Property coverage: Any personal property that is damaged by sudden and accidental water losses will typically be replaced up to your policy’s limit with this type of coverage.
+For example, if a pipe bursts and damages your laptop, property coverage would usually pay for its replacement.

-- Additional living expenses coverage: If your home is uninhabitable due to a covered claim, additional living expenses will help pay for your living costs while away from your home.
+- Additional living expenses coverage: If your home is uninhabitable due to a covered claim, additional living expenses coverage is likely to help pay for your living costs (e.g., meals out or hotel accommodations).